mnswdhw/PFSL/README.md

 <details><summary><b>Setting 2: Small Sample Size (Equal), non-i.i.d.</b></summary>
-<p>To run all the algorithms for setting 2 argument --setting setting2
+<p>In this setting, we model a situation where every client has more labelled data points from a subset of classes (prominent
-has to be added.
+classes) and less from the remaining classes.
+We chose to experiment with heavy label imbalance and diversity.
+Sample size is small and each client has equal number of training samples.
+To run all the algorithms for setting 2 argument --setting setting2 has to be added.
 For PFSL, to enable personalisation phase from xth epoch, argument --checkpoint [x] has to be added.
 Rest of the arguments can be selected as per choice.